Nwakakukaks/ReFi/README.md

-# NearPay
+# ReFi
 ## Near Network Superchat for YouTube

-NearPay integrates Near Network payments with YouTube live streams, allowing viewers to send ETH directly to creators during live streams and see their superchats appear in real time on the live chat.
+ReFi integrates Near Network payments with YouTube live streams, allowing viewers to send ETH directly to creators during live streams and see their superchats appear in real time on the live chat.

 TLDR: A Youtube superchat alternative, where a user can pay via Near network directly to the content creator via a popup from a URL in the chat.